Black Vaudeville: Music

 Thomas Greene Bethune (or "Blind Tom") composed 100 pieces and could play over 7,000.
 He was exploited by a slave owner John Benthune.
 For example, John let Tom perform to make himself money.
 “Blind Tom” made $100,000 in 1866 and only received $3,000 of this.
 John William Boone was a fellow blind pianist, a professional at the age of fourteen, known as “Blind Boone”.
 John and Tom shared a piano ragtime style of "jig piano".
 This consisted of the left hand playing the beat of the tuba while the right hand played the fiddle and banjo melodies.
 This music portrayed slaves dances, including beats at times created by the only instrument they had, their bodies.

-Other successful Black composers and songwriters of the Vaudeville era included Ernest Hogan, Bob Cole, Rosamond Johnson, George Johnson, Tom Lemonier, Gussie L. Davis, Chris Smith, Irving Jones, Turner Layton and Henry Creamer.
+Other successful Black composers and songwriters of the Vaudeville era included Ernest Hogan, Bob Cole, Rosamond Johnson, George Johnson, Tom Lemonier, Gussie L. Davis, Chris Smith, Irving Jones, Will H. Dixon, Turner Layton and Henry Creamer.

 The Hyers Sisters, who began performing in the late 1870s, and Sissieretta Jones, who gave up classic opera to lead a Vaudeville touring company, were pioneers of Black Musical Theater.
 The jazz pianist and composer Eubie Blake got his start in 1920s Vaudeville, as did Louis Armstrong and other jazz musicians.
 Notable Black female blues singers who started on the Vaudeville stage included Ma Rainey, Bessie Smith, Clara Smith, Mamie Smith, Mamie Brown, Ida Cox, and Edmonia Henderson.
 Another venue for up-and-coming musicians and performers was the circus sideshow.